AVEVA/AVEVA-Samples-Edge/EDSAnalytics/EDSTest/README.md

 ## Requirements

 - .NET Core 3.1 is installed
-- Replace the placeholders in the [appsettings](appsettings.json) file with your EDS Port, API Version, Tenant ID, and Namespace ID
+- Replace the default values in the [appsettings](appsettings.json) file with your EDS Port, API Version, Tenant ID, and Namespace ID.

 ## Running the sample